 I've learned that you shouldn't go through life with a catchers mitt on both hands.
 You need to be able to throw something back. ~ Maya Angelou

-Chuck Moneypenny has continued to perform superbly as a member of the Pikes Peak Chapter.
-Initially, as a contributing member of the Chapter, to include a stint as the PPC President, and who is now our Chapter Treasurer, we count on Chuck to provide sound leadership and on-point guidance to chapter members and volunteers.
+Chuck Moneypenny continues his remarkable performance as a member of the Pikes Peak Chapter.
+A long-time contributing member of the Chapter, to include a stint as the PPC President, and who is now our Chapter Treasurer, we count on Chuck to provide sound leadership and on-point guidance to Chapter members and volunteers.
 For his experienced and selfless service to our Chapter, Chuck is a "Soaring Eagle" awardee, the highest AUSA Region 7 award honor.
 His most recent award received in November 2019 was the Colorado Springs Chamber of Commerce & EDC Military Affairs Council (MAC) "Award for Excellence."